cofob/S3-Directory-Listing-Path-Based/README.md

 ## Fork

 Path-based API.
-Self-contained `index.html` with dark mode enabled by default.
+Self-contained `index.html` with dark mode only.
 Easier deployment.
+Added support for `?prefix` to url params.

 ## Usage 🚀